Fedora31/nhschema/README.md

-Cosmetic items which possess styles that hide/show a bodygroup will have the bodygroup reappear for both styles, wether or not it wasn't disabled to begin with (resulting to overlapping hats, which is in most circumstances not noticeable unless you modify the mod with [nhcustom2](https://github.com/Fedora31/nhcustom2)).
+Cosmetic items which possess styles that hide/show a bodygroup will have the bodygroup reappear for both styles, wether or not it wasn't disabled to begin with (resulting in overlapping hats, which is in most circumstances not noticeable unless you modify the mod with [nhcustom2](https://github.com/Fedora31/nhcustom2)).
 For hats